13 Types of Owls in North Carolina

 10. Boreal Owl

 The Boreal Owl is nocturnal, hunting for small rodents and insects and some birds at night.
 They also eat berries, fruits, and seeds.
-The Boreal Owl is an elusive bird and not easily seen by the casual observer.
+The Boreal Owl is an elusive bird not easily seen by the casual observer.
 They are most active during the twilight hours when they can be heard calling out with their sharp “tsew” calls.

 11. Northern Pygmy Owl

 The Northern Pygmy Owl is one of the smallest owl species in North Carolina.
 It is typically seen in pine forests but can also be found in suburban areas.
-These owls are dark brown and gray in color, with white spots on their wings and a white eyebrow line.
+These owls are dark brown and gray, with white spots on their wings and a white eyebrow line.
 They hunt during the day, mainly eating small mammals and birds, and are especially active during the early morning and late afternoon hours.

 12. Burrowing Owl